DW rejects Russian accusations of interference | DW | 27.09.2019

-A Russian parliamentary committee will urge Russia's government to revoke DW's license for working in the country, claiming that the German broadcaster violated local laws.
+A Russian parliamentary committee will urge Russia's government to revoke DW's license to work in the country, claiming that the German broadcaster violated local laws.
 DW has rejected the accusations.

-Russia's media watchdog, prosecutors, and Justice and Foreign ministries will be asked to consider blacklisting German foreign broadcaster DW in Russia, Russian media reported on Friday.
+Russia's media watchdog, prosecutors, and the Justice and Foreign Ministries will be asked to consider blacklisting German foreign broadcaster DW in Russia, Russian media reported on Friday.

 The move comes after the parliamentary commission in charge of investigating potential foreign influence in Russian politics claimed DW had violated domestic media laws.